NotRehaan/pizzabot/README.md

-# Pizzabot - Your Personal Pizza Recipe & Chat Assistant
+# Pizzabot - Your Personal Pizza Recipe & Chat Assistant!

 Pizzabot is a Python-powered Discord bot that delivers a seamless, interactive pizza-making experience.\